 In his Sermon on the Mount (Matthew 5-7), Jesus gives a clear warning about the reality of being lost.
 Enter through the narrow gate, he invites.
 For wide is the gate and broad is the road that leads to destruction, and many enter through it.
 A number of his parables spell out the hard truth that a person can resolutely spurn the invitation of heaven: the sower and the hard soil, the story of the weeds, the story of the wedding banquet, the ten virgins, the sheep and the goats, the rich fool, the watchful servants, the rich man and Lazarus.
 And of course, Revelation’s closing moments are a vivid and tragic reminder that people are free to cling to deception and rebellion, and will ultimately be lost.

 We have to balance this high regard for free will with God’s overwhelming desire to woo and to save us.
 The father of the prodigal allowed his rebellious son to leave him, and did not hound or pursue him to the far country.
 But the parable in Luke 15 does paint a picture of the father going out to the road each day, scanning the horizon with aching heart, hoping and praying for his boy’s return.
-In the King James Version, II Peter 3:9 is expressed with these strong words: [God] is not willing that any should perish.
-In the parable of the great banquet (Luke 14), when the King finds that many have rejected his generous invitation, he tells his servants: “Go out to the roads and country lanes and make them come in, so that my house will be full.
+In the King James Version, II Peter 3:9 is expressed with these strong words: “[God] is not willing that any should perish.”
+And in the parable of the great banquet (Luke 14), when the King finds that many have rejected his generous invitation, he tells his servants: “Go out to the roads and country lanes and make them come in, so that my house will be full.
 In the KJV: “Compel them to come in.”

-So we have to balance God’s determined and pursuing love with the even greater respect he has for our dignity as men and women with the right to choose or reject his offer of salvation.© 2002 - 2018, AnswersForMe.org.
+So we have to balance God’s determined and pursuing love with the even greater respect he has for our dignity as men and women with the right to choose or reject his offer of salvation.© 2002 - 2024, AnswersForMe.org.
 All rights reserved.
 Click here for content usage information.